cjwood032/ccg_game_tracker/README.md

 # Win/loss tracker for Collectible Card Games
 # Demo: http://fierce-journey-80025.herokuapp.com/
 								Description:
-The Custom Card Game (CCG) Tracker app is meant for players of online CCGs to easily track the game statistics of specific decks they play, as well as browse other users decks.
+The Custom Card Game (CCG) Tracker app is meant for players of Magic the Gathering to easily track the game statistics of specific decks they play, as well as browse other users decks.

-Users, once created, can make decks linked to the CCGs they play and then create specific games.
+Users, once created, can make decks linked to the formats they play and then create specific games.
 Generalized tags are included, and users are able to leave comments about each individual game.
 Decks then show the total wins, losses, as well as the individual tag counts.